ParkerTools/Modular-Workspace-Server/README.md

 No dependencies.
-Checks, per page: one `<main id="main">`, a skip link, a canonical URL, a meta description, exactly one `aria-current="page"` pointing at itself, no duplicate ids, balanced container tags, every internal link and in-page anchor resolving, an identical nav link set, and a correct pager.
+Checks, per page: one `<main id="main">`, a skip link, a canonical URL, a meta description, exactly one `aria-current="page"` pointing at itself, no duplicate ids, balanced container tags, every internal link and in-page anchor resolving, an identical nav link set, an identical footer line, a correct pager, no leftover `PLACEHOLDER` text, and no third-party resource loads.
 Then every text token against every surface token in both themes at WCAG AA (4.5:1). `<script>` blocks are stripped before link scanning.